odoo/documentation/accounting/payables/pay/sepa.rst

 If it's the first time you pay this vendor, you will have to fill in the Recipient Bank Account field with, at least, the bank name, IBAN and BIC (Bank Identifier Code).
-Odoo will automatically verify the IBAN format.
+Twenty20 will automatically verify the IBAN format.

-For future payments to this vendor, Odoo will propose you automatically the bank accounts but you will be able to select another one or create a new one.
+For future payments to this vendor, Twenty20 will propose you automatically the bank accounts but you will be able to select another one or create a new one.